sal55/langs/sources/readme.md

 Notes:

 * The .ma extension apparently means something to github, so the text is highlighted in a funny way.
 All sources need 4-space tabs but github using 8 spaces.
-* The uploads done on 4-Jan-2021 have had most line comments elided (to tidy up the source), so cannot be compiled nor extracted (because the offsets in headers will be wrong)

 #### Guide to Projects